CambiumRG/rhoMtreeRing/README.md

 **Path Creation**
 In the *Main Window*, firstly select path limits by double-left-clicking on the left side (recent years) of the sample to place the beginning of the segment.
 Then, continue delimiting path segments across the sample perpendicularly to ring limits.
-If you need to zoom in/out the sample, you can use the corresponding bars placed behind an on the left of the working window.
+If you need to zoom in/out the sample, you can use the zooming bars adjacent to the working window.
 Path width for density extraction can be changed throughout the entire analysis.

 **Ring Detection and Editing**
 Once the desired path is set, confirm the ring selection method options at *Detection Options* box and click on `Run Detection for Years`.
+You can try different detection methods and path width to increase autodetection accuracy for your sample.
 If, unfortunately, automatic ring detection did not work properly, you can modify ring borders on `Ring Editing` mode.
 One click on the desired ring border set a new border, while you can select one or multiple ring borders by clicking and dragging to delete them by clicking on `Delete Border`.

 **Earlywood/Latewood Detection and Editing**